-- Use closed captioning or other alternatives to audio presentations for City programs and for audiovisual presentations produced by the City (including videos, films, and City Council meetings) in order to ensure that persons with hearing impairments can benefit from these presentations. - 2.
-When presenting PowerPoint presentations read all slides and describe all graphics.
-This will allow the blind and visually impaired to fully understand the information being presented. - 3.
-When including images in audiovisual information, consider including pictures of people with disabilities.
+1. It is required that the City provide, when requested, alternatives to audio presentations for City programs and for audiovisual presentations produced by the City (including videos, films, and City Council, and Planning and Transportation Commission meetings) in order to ensure that persons with hearing impairments can benefit from these presentations.
+Closed captioning is not required.

+- 2. It is recommended that when presenting PowerPoint or other visual presentations that the presenter read the slides and describe the graphics.
+This will allow people who are blind or visually impaired to receive the information being presented. - 3.
+It is recommended that when photos are part of an audio visual presentation, images of persons with disabilities are included.